rflambert/Ashita-MountMuzzle/README.md

 **Author:** [Sjshovan (Apogee)](https://github.com/Ap0gee)
-**Version:** v0.9.4
+**Version:** v0.9.0

 # Mount Muzzle

-> A Windower 4 addon that allows the user to change or remove the default mount music in Final Fantasy 11 Online.
+> An Ashita v3 addon that allows the user to change or remove the default mount music in Final Fantasy 11 Online.

 ### Table of Contents